When is The Goes Wrong Show: The Nativity on TV this Christmas?

 When is The Goes Wrong Show: The Nativity on TV?

-The half-hour Christmas special will air over the festive period this Christmas on the BBC.
+The half-hour Christmas special will air over on Tuesday, 22nd December at 7pm on BBC One.

-Last year’s Christmas special aired on 23rd December on BBC One, so we can likely expect a similar date this year.

 The Goes Wrong Show: The Nativity cast